NimaBakhshaie/Battle-Of-The-Schools/README.md

 - Follow the purple highlight in your own tab; Orbit never performs the highlighted action for you.
 - Use **Pause**, **Resume**, or **Stop** to control the current question.
 - If “Hello Orbit” is enabled, say **“Hello Orbit, resume”** to continue a paused question.
-- Open **Settings** to choose a model or switch between a browser voice and ElevenLabs Eric.
+- Open **Settings** to choose a model or switch between a browser voice.

 Only one question can be active at a time.
 Pause or stop it before starting a different question.